Evolution of Communication Systems:

 2. Species-level phylogenies of fireflies and signal evolution.
 In collaboration with Dave Hall (University of Georgia) we utilized firefly genomes and transcriptomes to generate a probeset (500 probes) for Anchored Hybrid Enrichment as a basis for the worldwide phylogeny.
-We are also using them to generate robust species-level phylogenies to test hypotheses on selection and address communication-related questions in the visual communication system of fireflies.
-These phylogenies serve as a tool to investigate signal evolution (pheromones, flashes, glows) in this group, including the influences of natural and sexual selection on the evolution of the diverse flash patterns and light color among North American fireflies.
-In addition, we are doing fieldwork to investigate how individual firefly communities divide up the signaling space between species to reduce mistakes in species identification and mate choice, and how they protect themselves from predators.
+We are also using them to generate robust species-level phylogenies.
+These phylogenies serve as tools to investigate signal evolution (pheromones, flashes, glows) in this group, including the influences of natural and sexual selection.